franckitho/basic-stack-flask-vuejs-with-docker/README.md

 # A basic app fullstack with flask, vuejs and docker !

 This app is fullstack application with docker compose.
-Backed is powered by flask python micro framework and the frontend is powered by vueJS javascript framework.
+Back-end is powered by flask python micro framework and the front-end is powered by vueJS javascript framework.

 Make sure you have docker installed on your system.